OwaiseAahmed/OwaiseAahmed/README.md

-👋 Hi, I'm Mohammed Ashfaq!
+👋 Hi, I'm Owaise Ahmed!
 💻 MERN Stack Developer
 🌟 Passionate about building scalable web applications and creating impactful user experiences.I've had the privilege of building multiple projects, each teaching me something new and sharpening my skills.
 I believe in lifelong learning and love taking up online courses to stay updated in this ever-evolving tech world.